Axway/amplify-central/content/en/docs/manage_marketplace/marketplace_branding.md

 ---
-title: Marketplace branding
+title: Marketplace appearance
-linkTitle: Marketplace branding
+linkTitle: Marketplace appearance
 weight: 40
 ---

 Adjust the branding / appearance of the Marketplace to match the corporate guidelines of the Marketplace owner.
 The platform administrator may choose to use the Marketplace WebUI or API to change the settings.

-Standard custom branding capabilities include:
+Customizing the Marketplace appearance includes:

-* Customize logo
+* Customize the logo
 * Modify the WebUI color scheme / theme
 * Alter font colors with organization's branding colors
 * Replace standard banner with organization’s custom banner
+* Change the contents of the help menu displayed in the navigation bar

 ## Before you start